benwilber/temple/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: A Bug Report
-about: An issue with temple or any of its supporting crates (MiniJinja, etc.)
+about: An issue with temple or any of its supporting libraries (MiniJinja, rlua, etc.)
 title: ""
 labels: ""
 assignees: ""